Anthonyrajlucas/knowledge-quiz/README.md

 ## Bugs Fixed

-A bug was found in the evaluate button after reaching the sixth question, the user can change the option and re-evaluate the score so I had to disable the evaluate button after reaching the sixth question
+A bug was found in the evaluate button after reaching the sixth question, the user can change the option and re-evaluate the score so I had to disable the evaluate button after reaching the sixth question and The mentor suggested a function to finish the game, hide the options container, and display a button to play it again instead of the popup alert message For example, if your game ends when the player reaches a certain score, you could call this function from within the code that handles that event.

 Title: Evaluate button remains disabled after closing iteration popup on question 6